 Knowing your risk appetite may still leave your executive team and managers with dilemmas that need to be discussed.
-This shouldn’t be seen as a fault in your statement of risk appetite but the virtue of having it all on the table for discussion.
+This shouldn’t be seen as a fault in your risk appetite statement but the virtue of having it all on the table for discussion.

 This may be in tension with their low appetite for the risk of their frontline staff being the target of abuse or violence, which will increase simply because they spend more time with members of the public.

 These dilemmas exist in every working environment.
-A statement of risk appetite exposes them giving the executive team and managers the information and the trigger they need to balance these risks.
+A risk appetite statement exposes dilemmas whilst giving the executive team and managers the information and the trigger they need to balance these risks.

-We also think that your statement of risk appetite should inform day-to-day operational decisions indirectly through
+We also think your risk appetite statement should inform day-to-day operational decisions indirectly through the

-- the design of standard operating procedures for frontline staff
+- design of standard operating procedures for frontline staff

-- the person responsible for the fit-out of their work area needs to know where the organisation stands on the health and safety of its employees and visitors to their sites
+- responsible for the fit-out of their work area needs to know where the organisation stands on the health and safety of its employees and visitors to their sites

 Did the information on this page meet your needs?